brainybryan69/tp/docs/UserGuide.md

 If your changes to the data file makes its format invalid, Atlas will discard all data and start with an empty data file at the next run.
 Hence, it is recommended to take a backup of the file before editing it.<br>
 Furthermore, certain edits can cause Atlas to behave in unexpected ways (e.g., if a value entered is outside the acceptable range).
 Therefore, edit the data file only if you are confident that you can update it correctly.
 </box>

-#### Archiving data files : `archive`

-Archives all existing data into an archive file to clean up the contact list.

-Format: `archive`

-* Prevents accidental deletion while keeping your active list clean
-* clears all contacts from the Atlas display and saves it into a -- file
-* the path to the archive file is `[JAR file location]/data/archive.json`
-* experienced users are likewise free to update the archive file directly

-#### Unarchive data files : `unarchive`

-Restores all data stored in the archive file into Atlas

-Format: `unarchive`

-* Allows easy reactivation of inactive stakeholder relationships
-* restores contacts from the Atlas archive file located in `[JAR file location]/data/archive.json`
-* the contacts displayed after the `unarchive` command will be in the same state as Atlas when the `archive` command was run

 --------------------------------------------------------------------------------------------------------------------